RENCI-NRIG/ahab/util/xoStitch/README.md

-# xoStitch is tool used to create stitchport-to-stitchport circuits across ExoGENI including special handling for facilities like Chameleon
+# xoStitch is a tool used to create stitchport-to-stitchport circuits across ExoGENI including special handling for facilities like Chameleon
 #
 #